 These labels are in the locations shown.
-They warn you of potential hazards that could cause serious injury.
+They warn you of potential hazards that could cause serious injury or death.
 Read these labels carefully.

-If a label comes off or becomes hard to read (except for the U.S. dashboard label which may be removed by the owner), contact your dealer for a replacement.
+If a label comes off or becomes hard to read (except for the U.S. dashboard label, which is removed by the owner), contact your dealer for a replacement.